ScriptLineStudios/terrainer/README.md

 # terrainer
-An up to date Minecraft terrain height tool
+An up to date Minecraft terrain height tool.
+Terrainer uses a modified version of cubiomes.

 ```C
 //Search the first 1M seeds 7 height dirt columns at 0 0